 He is said to have had a number of wives, the most popular 2 are the Nepalese princess Bhrikuti (Balsa Kongjo) and the Chinese princess Wencheng (Gyasa Kongjo), both of whose influences are involved in the introduction of Buddhism to Tibet, Jokhang temple in Lhasa was built under Bhrikuti’s instructions facing towards her hometown, and Ramoche Temple under Wencheng’s.

-End of Tibetan Empire and Era of Fragmentation
+End of the Tibetan Empire and Era of Fragmentation

 In 755, Trisong Detsen’s reign started, he was the 37th emperor of Tibet and the second in the Three Dharma Kings, the emperor played a pivotal role in the introduction of Buddhism to Tibet and the establishment of the Nyingma or “Ancient” school of Tibetan Buddhism.
 He also set up the first community for Tibetan Buddhist monks in the Yarlung valley